corbinlazarone/corbinlazarone/README.md

 Hi there 👋

-I'm Corbin and I'm a computer science student.
-Here's some info about me!
+I'm Corbin and I'm a Software Engineer Here's some info about me!

 ⚡️ Work experience:
   - Software Engineer intern at Chevron [Houston TX.
 Summer 24]